Guest: Mike Stembridge (Pearl Swimbaits)

 In This Episode

-- How a heavier head helps keep the blade activated while staying closer to the strike zone
+• Why the 1 oz head keeps the blade activated in deeper water while staying in the strike zone

-- Spotty Bowl week recap — Daniel’s session, conditions, and mindset going into the competition
+• Spotty Bowl week recap: Daniel’s session in, conditions, and approach going into the competition

-- Waterman’s Collective launching its first live tournament at Marina Shipyard
+• Waterman’s Collective hosting their first live tournament that Saturday at Marina Shipyard

-- 1.5 oz and 2 oz bladed jig heads on the horizon — and what those setups could change at the wall
+• 1.5 and 2 oz bladed jig heads coming: and what a 2 oz burn at the wall is going to look like

 Why This Episode Matters